 Employees who are elected to any other political office may be allowed to retain their employment provided the elected office is not a full time position and does not involve payment of a salary.
 If the political office is a full time position or involves a salary, then the employee must obtain permission from the Chapter Officials to retain their Chapter employment.
 Request must be submitted in accordance with the policy on secondary employment.

-D. Unlawful Acts:
+Unlawful Acts:

 It is the Bááháálí Chapter policy that any unlawful act committed by an employee of the Bááháálí Chapter while on or off the job or on Bááháálí Chapter premises, can affect an employee’s employment status.

-E. Drug and Alcohol Use:
+Drug and Alcohol Use:

-1. It is the Bááháálí Chapter policy to provide a drug-free, healthy, and safe workplace.
+It is the Bááháálí Chapter policy to provide a drug-free, healthy, and safe workplace.
 To promote this goal, employees are required to report to work in an appropriate mental and physical condition to perform their jobs in a satisfactory manner.